openpims/chromium/README.md

 ## Installation

 ### Chromium/Chrome/Edge

+#### Development Installation
 1. Clone or download this repository
+2. Install dependencies: `npm install`
+3. Build the extension: `npm run build`
-2. Open Chromium/Chrome and navigate to `chrome://extensions/` (or Edge: `edge://extensions/`)
+4. Open Chromium/Chrome and navigate to `chrome://extensions/` (or Edge: `edge://extensions/`)
-3. Enable "Developer mode" in the top right corner
+5. Enable "Developer mode" in the top right corner
-4. Click "Load unpacked" and select the extension directory
+6. Click "Load unpacked" and select the extension directory

+#### Production Installation
+Download from Chrome Web Store or Edge Add-ons store (see Demo links above)

 ## Usage